Efficient construction of Lie group-equivariant and permutation-invariant spaces: Numerical results

 \subsection{Efficiency}

-We first illustrate the efficiency gain in obtaining the equivariant bases using our method, which is mainly due to the chosen approach to dealing with the permutations, and the full exploitation of the specific structure of the matrix M defined in~~\eqref{eq:M_GE} and~\eqref{eq:M_GE_PI} or, for $SU(2)$ and $SO(3)$ in particular,~\eqref{eq:M2} and~\eqref{eq:M2-PI}.
+We first illustrate the efficiency gain in obtaining the equivariant bases using our method, which is mainly due to the chosen approach for dealing with the permutations, and the full exploitation of the specific structure of the matrix $\MlL$ defined in~~\eqref{eq:M_GE} and~\eqref{eq:M_GE_PI} or, for $SU(2)$ and $SO(3)$ in particular,~\eqref{eq:M2} and~\eqref{eq:M2-PI}.